ecrhoads/InfrastructureAsCode-Lab/Readme.md

 * Model class: Item (todo.Models)
 * Layout Page: ~/Views/Shared/_Layout.cshtml

-8. Repeat step 7 for New Item view, replacing both the Name and Template values with "Create"
+8. Repeat steps 6-7 for New Item view, replacing both the Name and Template values with "Create"

-9. Repeat step 7 for Edit Item view, replacing both the Name and Template values with "Edit"
+9. Repeat steps 6-7 for Edit Item view, replacing both the Name and Template values with "Edit"

 ### 3.3: Wire CosmosDB into Code